 Red-Eyed Tree Frog

-The Red Eyed Tree Frog is a slender, smooth skinned, medium-sized frog, up to about 2.5 inches in length.
+The red-eyed tree frog is a slender, smooth skinned, medium-sized frog, up to about 2.5 inches in length.
 With its combination of red eyes, bright green dorsal color, and dark blue, purple or brownish flanks with cream-colored vertical bars, it can be mistaken for no other frog.
-The feet are generally orangish in color, with the tips of the digits expanded to form discs.
+The feet are generally orange in color, with the tips of the digits expanded to form discs.
 The fingers are about half-webbed, while the toes are about two-thirds webbed.
 Males are smaller than females.
 Their large eyes have vertical elliptical pupils.

 Incubation: About 45 days from tadpole to froglet